-For all these Yakuts are Christians, though I should not like to assert that reading, good company and reflection they understand very well the mysteries must finish him. of the faith to which they were introduced in such a summary fashion.
-1 noticed when we started on our journeys some difficulty in first cramming myself that the mounted yemsehick in front of into my deer sled, and a few hours after- my sled invariably took off his fur car immediately after starting out, and with The deer sled is a long narrow affair, a long series of crosses commended himplaced on high wooden runners; it is self and the party intrusted to his care made extremely light, of a frame work and guidance to the god of the Greek of slender bytch, and is covered with a church.
-But all along the road on the hood in order to protect the head and trees were tufts of horse hair and bits of face of the occupant from the biting rags, and these I learned had been placed there by the Yakut yemschiks in order lengthened out cradle and I think about to propitiate their old divinity, Shamai, At night one sleeps in and to induce him to give them good it very comfortably.
-I remember the weather and good roads.
-But neither first night we were in the forest, the horse hair nor rags were of any avail as private residence in America, says a letter Major Ben: Perley Poore, the veteran an and its joys. thor, raconteur and correspondent, at There are few ancestral or historic houses in the new world, and scarcely any, beside Mount Vernon and the Hermitage of Andrew Jackson, that are familiar to the people, where an attempt has been made to preserve the frame in which the domestic picture was once embraced, or retain the relics of past customs and manners, which often change, and are soon forgotten.
+For all these Yaku are Christians, though I should not like to assert that reading, good company and reflection they understand very well the mysteries must finish him. of the faith to which they were intro-I had a thousand miles to go before I duced in such a summary fashion.
+1 noticed when we started on our journeys that the mounted yemschick in front of my sled invariably took off his fur car immediately after starting out, and with a long series of crosses commended himplaced on high wooden runners; it is self and the party intru-ted to his care made extremely light, of a frame work and guidance to the god of the Greek of slender bytch, and is covered with a church.
+But all along the road on the trees were tufts of horse hair and bits of face of the occupant from the biting rags, and these I learned had been placed there by the Yakut yemschiks in order lengthened out cradle and I think about to propitiate their old divinity, Shamai. as comfortable.
+At night one sleeps in and to induce him to give them good weather and good roads.
+But neither first night we were in the forest, the horse hair nor rags were of any avail as regards speed. - New York Telegram.